New Zealand’s free trade agreement with the United Kingdom entered into force on 31 May 2023.

-New Zealand enjoys a uniquely close bond with the UK.
-The NZ-UK FTA will further strengthen our relationship by creating stronger trade and investment ties between our countries.
+This Agreement reflects our unique and close bond with the UK, and further strengthens our relationship by creating stronger trade and investment ties between our countries.

-The UK is a crucial market for some of our key exports, with two-way goods and services trade worth NZ$6 billion pre-COVID.
+The UK is our seventh largest trading partner and a crucial market for some of our key exports, with two-way goods and services trade worth NZ$5.3 billion.
+Over time the UK will eliminate all tariffs on New Zealand exports, with 99.5 percent of current goods trade to the UK duty free immediately.

 On 20 October 2021 New Zealand and the UK reached Agreement in Principle (AIP) which confirmed the parameters of the deal and set out the terms on which the text was concluded over subsequent months.